Rhythms OKR Roles and Permissions

 Introduction

-Rhythms uses a role-based access control system to help your organization securely manage access, control OKR creation, and foster collaboration while aligning teams to strategic goals.
-This guide outlines the available roles and their permissions, plus how to configure who can create OKRs at different levels of your organization.
+Rhythms uses a role-based access control system to help your organization securely manage access, control OKR actions, and foster collaboration while aligning teams to strategic goals.
+This guide outlines the available roles and their permissions, plus how to configure who can create, edit, and manage OKRs at different levels of your organization.

 Roles in Rhythms